 Law – Common Law

-This program offers courses in the day and evening and could take a minimum of two years to complete.
+This program offers courses in the day and evening and could take a minimum of 2 years to complete.
 You will be exposed to contemporary and socially relevant issues that address the many techniques and approaches used by social work professions as well as partake in a practicum experience that places you in real social work environments.